revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 > -  `Stack` follows the Last in First out principle
 >-  `Stack` extends Vector and it has five additional operations, which are:
 >
-> 1. `push(element)`: adds elements to the top of the stack and returns the element.
+> 1. `push(element)`: Adds elements to the top of the stack and returns the element.
-> 2. `pop()`: deletes the top element of the stack and returns that element, throws EmptyStackException if the stack is empty.
+> 2. `pop()`: Deletes the top element of the stack and returns that element, throws EmptyStackException if the stack is empty.
-> 3. `peek()`: returns the topmost element of the stack, and throws EmptyStackException if the stack is empty.
+> 3. `peek()`: Returns the topmost element of the stack, and throws EmptyStackException if the stack is empty.
-> 4. `empty()`: returns a boolean value. returns true if the stack is empty and false if the stack is not empty.
+> 4. `empty()`: Returns a boolean value. returns true if the stack is empty and false if the stack is not empty.
-> 5. `Search(element)`: this method returns the distance of the element from the top of the stack, the distance for the top element is 1. is the element is not present it returns -1.
+> 5. `Search(element)`: This method returns the distance of the element from the top of the stack, the distance for the top element is 1. is the element is not present it returns -1.

 </details>